webbkyr/QuickConcert-Client/README.md

 * PUT the organizer of the shareable events

 TODO:

-*update and delete attendees of those shareable events
+* Update and delete attendees of those shareable events

 ## client side folder structure